Our group focuses its research on:

 Tolerance of horticultural crops and fruity trees to multiple stresses

-In this section of the ANTIOX-AgriFood Biotech group, we investigate the physiology behind fruity trees and horticultural plants subjected to multiple abiotic stresses like drought, high light, extreme temperatures or nutrient starvation to enhance control and efficiency of crops and orchards under these circumstances.
+In this section of the ANTIOX-AgriFood Biotech group, we investigate the physiology behind fruity trees and horticultural plants subjected to multiple stresses like drought, high light, extreme temperatures, nutrient starvation or fungal attack to enhance control and efficiency of crops and orchards under these circumstances.

 Biostimulants and biofertilisers

-During the last decade there has been a growing demand for a sustainable and eco-friendly agriculture.
-Biofertilizers and biostimulants, which are based on natural compounds and microorganisms with beneficial properties to crop plants, are presently essential for thr development of an environmentally-friendly agriculture.
-In this context, the greatest challenge in eveloping these products is to ensure productivity and efficiency rates in crops, so that farmers do not compromise their profits.
+During the last decade there has been a growing demand for sustainable and eco-friendly agriculture.
+Biofertilisers and biostimulants, which are based on natural compounds and microorganisms with beneficial properties to crop plants, are presently essential for the development of an environmentally-friendly agriculture.
+In this context, the greatest challenge in developing these products is to ensure productivity and efficiency rates in crops, so that farmers do not compromise their profits.

 Fruit physiology and technology

 Fruit development and ripening are complex processes that directly affect their final quality.
 In this sense, it is essential to guarantee a correct fruit development so that it can acquire organoleptic properties to meet consumers’ demands, along with all nutritional and bioactive components that make fruit consumption beneficial for human health.

 In this part of the ANTIOX-AgriFood Biotech group, we focus our research to better understand the physiology behind fruit development and ripening on tree and during the postharvest period, so that we can enhance fruit quality in terms of their organoleptic properties and nutritional value.